codepath/android_guides/Creating-and-Using-Fragments.md

 }
 ```

-This sets certain arguments into the Fragment for later use.
-You can access the argument later by using:
+This sets certain arguments into the Fragment for later access within `onCreate`.
+You can access the arguments later by using:

 ```java
 public class DemoFragment extends Fragment {